filecoin-project/specs/content/algorithms/expected_consensus/_index.md

 Filecoin is building on the principle that a miner possessing _X%_ of network power should win as many times as X miners with 1% of network power in the election algorithm.

-A straightforward solution to model the situation is using a Binomial distribution with parameter`p=MinerPower/TotalPower` and `n=ExpectedLeadersPerRound`.
+A straightforward solution to model the situation is using a Binomial distribution with parameter`p=MinerPower/TotalPower` and `n=ExpectedLeadersPerEpoch`.
 However, given that we effectively want every miner to roll an uncorrelated/independent dice and want to be invariant to miner pooling, it turns out that Poisson is the ideal distribution for our case.

 Despite this finding, we wanted to assess the difference between the two distributions in terms of the probability mass function.